DavidLandup0/mitsuki/benchmarks/README.md

 We run a *simple* benchmark, not accounting for all possible combinations and circumstances, on *consumer grade hardware* for two reasons:

 - It's what you get out of the box, on your device, likely.
 - It's a sanity check to confirm that Python web applications can go shoulder-to-shoulder with Java and JavaScript performance-wise.

+Running this on different hardware will show different upper ceilings.
+You can also change the environment such as to favor any framework.

-You can indeed use Python at enterprise scale, without the enterprise pains.
+The point is - you can indeed use Python at enterprise scale, without the enterprise pains.

 This is where Mitsuki is designed to come in.